illinois-stat528/stat528sp24/README.md

 Office hours will be a rather informal meeting.
 As such, if the instructor and a student are engaged in causal conversation not directly related to a pressing matter in STAT 528, like a homework question, please just jump into the conversation and interrupt!
 If office hours are "busy" the instructor may institute an informal queuing system, but the hope is to keep office hours more relaxed and informal.

-If you would like to schedule a private meeting outside of regular office hours, please send an email suggesting two possible times, on two different days.^[A total of four suggested times.]
+If you would like to schedule a private meeting outside of regular office hours, please send an email suggesting two possible times, on two different days (a total of four suggested times).
 We have a preference for time-slots directly adjacent to current office hours. *Please also indicate a brief agenda for the meeting.* Requests to schedule a meeting at a time less than 24 hours in the future are unlikely to be granted.

 #### Discussion Forum